GreedYLearner1146/HELA-VFA/README.md

 ## Code Instructions ##
 The codes instruction presented in this github utilized miniImageNet as an example.
 For the other datasets, simply download them and change the address path.

 1) Run the data_preparation.py, which consists of the library packages, as well as the train-test split.
+The casting of the images into the respective array format are also performed, as well as adding gaussian noises with $\sigma = 0.10$, serving as an initial data augmentation step.

 ## Citation Information ##